 OUR VISION

-Step Up Savannah believes that the beloved community is a community where all people have hope and opportunity, where we challenge injustice, and where all community members step up to create a more economically inclusive community.
+Step Up Savannah envisions a community where everyone has hope and opportunity, where we stand against injustice, and where all members work together to build a more financially stable and thriving future.

 Executive Director